-In the event the convenience food retail store provided for by Policy SC2 of the Neighbourhood Plan is not implemented, then proposals that will result in the loss of the established A1 shop use will be resisted.
+In the event the convenience food retail store provided for by Policy SC2 of the Neighbourhood Plan is not implemented, then proposals that will result in the loss of the established A1 shop use will be resisted and only supported where it can be demonstrated (to the Local Planning Authority, following the submission of viability evidence) that their location and premises are no longer economically viable and that the premises have been suitably marketed at a reasonable price for 18 months for that and any other suitable commercial uses.
+Proposals for new retail or commercial development will only be supported within the Village Centre or within the Settlement Boundary.

-- 5.16 This policy supports the redevelopment and change of use of the Co-op convenience store for a housing scheme, subject to the prior implementation of the allocation for a replacement convenience store provided for by Policy SC2. - 5.17 Although well located at the centre of the village, the current shop premises are too small to meet the needs of the local community and are a cause of traffic, parking and pedestrian safety problems at the tight and busy West Street/Chaloners Hill road junction. - 5.18 If replaced, the site is suited to a change of use to provide new homes.
+- 5.15 This policy supports the redevelopment and change of use of the Co-op convenience store for a housing scheme, subject to the prior implementation of the allocation for a replacement convenience store provided for by Policy SC2. - 5.16 Although well located at the centre of the village, the current shop premises are too small to meet the needs of the local community and are a cause of traffic, parking and pedestrian safety problems at the tight and busy West Street/Chaloners Hill road junction. - 5.17 If replaced, the site is suited to a change of use to provide new homes.
 Given the prominence of the site in views along West Street and down Chaloners Hill, and its important role in defining the village centre, the design of the scheme must be carefully considered.
-The adjoining buildings are small in scale and of local historic group value, and together establish a strong design cue for confining the height and scale of new buildings to fit neatly into the street scene.
+The adjoining buildings are small in scale and of local historic group value, and together establish a strong design cue for establishing the height and scale of new buildings to fit neatly into the street scene.